DNWMNCR/JavaForSmallTeams/tests/600_understand_how_to_use_mocks_and_stubs.md

 Interaction-based testing requires us to peek beyond the unit's external interface and into its implementation.
 This carries the risk that we might over-specify and create an implementation-specific test.

-On balance it is preferable to lean towards state based testing and where possible enable it in the design of your code.
-There will however be many situations in which you will decide that interaction based testing is preferable.
+On balance, it is preferable to lean towards state based testing and where possible enable it in the design of your code.
+There will, however, be many situations in which you will decide that interaction based testing is preferable.